IBM-Cloud/docs/services/IoT/cloudant_connector.md

 ## Creating new design documents
 {: #design_docs}

 New design documents are contained in the configuration database, and are copied to every database created.
-The configuration database name is `Iotp_<orgid>_<choice>_configuration
+The configuration database name is `iotp_<orgid>_<choice>_configuration
 ` using the same parameters are the database names above.

 The default design documents contained withing the {{site.data.keyword.iot_short_notm}} implement queries available in the current historian, apart from the summarize function.